 Miami Children’s Hospital

 The Miami Children’s Hospital Psychology Internship Program is accredited by the Committee on Accreditation (CoA) of the American Psychological Association.
 The contact information for the CoA is:

 E-mail contact: email@example.com

-Application materials must be received by November 15th.
-Applications are reviewed by members of the Psychology Internship Selection Committee and invitations to attend an Open House are extended by December 15th.
+Application materials must be received by November 14th.
+Applications are reviewed by members of the Psychology Internship Selection Committee and invitations to attend an Open House are extended by December 19th.
 Applicants who have clinical training and experience relevant to work in the areas of pediatric health psychology, and /or clinical neuropsychology will be invited to attend the Open House.
 Open House attendance is encouraged.
-The Open House is held in early January.
+The Open House is held in mid January.
 Telephone interviews may be conducted in lieu of Open House interviews when necessary.
 During the Open House, candidates have the opportunity for a general orientation to the program, as well as personal interviews with internship faculty and current interns.
 Applicants are ranked and preliminary decisions concerning selection are made following the interviews.
-Applicants no longer under consideration are notified in writing or by phone at least one week prior to selection day.
 Interns are selected according to the procedures set forth by APPIC.
 Written confirmation of acceptance is provided.

 E. Intern Selection Timeline

 December 19, 2014 Invitations to attend open house issued

 January 12 and 19 2015 Open House dates